 Many businesses have found acquiring funding through the traditional sources to be more difficult over the past 12 months.
+Even more so during the pandemic.

 Luckily, there is more than one way to finance business operations.

-You may have shifted your focus from growth to strengthening your balance sheet to make sure the company remains on strong footings.
+You may have shifted your focus from growth to strengthening your balance sheet to make sure your company remains on strong footings.
 Outsiders often provide a fresh set of eyes on complex problems while ensuring strong future cash flows.
 This is especially important as furlough comes to an end and your cash flow will again change and require further support.

 Seeking financial support doesn't have to be just when you're experiencing financial strain, but it is the most common reason.
 Your business may be challenged with the following scenarios: